JNicolas45/2338-FOLDER/TestReport.md

 #### Number of Test performed

-With my tests on PC i've tried everything about 4 times to see if it would persist.
-One problem re-occuring is exiting the game and then rapidly trying to open the game only to be given an error saying how the game is running please wait.
-Another one i couldn't help but laugh throughout was playing in co-op and witnessing my partner dissapear during a cutscene only to reappear again.
+With my tests on PC i've tried everything about 4 times to see if it would persist meaning to see if it would always occur i would re-load my game.
+One problem re-occuring is exiting the game and then rapidly trying to open the game only to be given an error saying how the game is.
+My team members are playing on consoles so they may get different ploblems/bugs than the ones i've encountered.
 #### Number of Defects

 (Paragraph)

 #### Requirements Status

-(Paragraph)
+Yes, so when i ran my tests they came out to be as expected..
 * According to your test plan requirements did your test case runs meet your listed requirements.

 ### Test Environment